Mozilla Thunderbird: General

+Thunderbird Mobile

+On 13 June 2022, it was announced that the Android app K-9 Mail had been taken over by MZLA Technologies Corporation, a subsidiary of the Mozilla Foundation.
+The plan was for K-9 Mail to be rebranded as Thunderbird for Android, including sync with Thunderbird on PC, integrating Thunderbird's automated account setup system, message filtering, and improvements to folders.

+On 30 October 2024, the first stable release of Thunderbird for Android (Thunderbird Mobile) was launched as version 8.0.
+On 6 May 2025, the stable version 10 and the beta of version 11 were released.
+Thunderbird for Android can be installed via Google Play and F-Droid, among others.

+Email features

 Message management

 Thunderbird manages multiple email, newsgroup, and news feed accounts and supports multiple identities within accounts.
 Features such as quick search, saved search folders ("virtual folders"), advanced message filtering, message grouping, and tags help manage and find messages.
 On Linux-based systems, system mail (movemail) accounts were supported until version 91.0.
 Thunderbird provides basic support for system-specific new email notifications and can be extended with advanced notification support using an add-on.

 Junk filtering

 Thunderbird incorporates a Bayesian spam filter, a whitelist based on the included address book, and can also understand classifications by server-based filters such as SpamAssassin.

-Extensions and themes

-Extensions allow the addition of features through the installation of XPInstall modules (known as "XPI" or "zippy" installation) via the add-ons website that also features an update functionality to update the extensions.